sndr157/CD-/README.md

 ### 🔐 Solution:

-MY second challenge was to extend our .yaml file.
+My second challenge was to extend our .yaml file.
 Initially, its sole function was running tests, so we extended it to include a 'deploy' module.
 This change ensured deployments were triggered only after successful test runs, thereby maintaining the system's stability.

 ### 🔧 Components: